 If you are looking for information about The Best Summer Internship In The World, please visit https://cococollection.com/en/coco/competition.
 Please do not apply directly to ORP or via the ORP website as this competition is managed solely by the Coco Collection.

-The Olive Ridley Project is excited to offer two volunteer programs in the Maldives:
+The Olive Ridley Project is excited to offer three volunteer programs in the Maldives:

 Join us for a 2, 3 or 4 weeks volunteering program with sea turtles at the ORP Marine Turtle Rescue Centre at Coco Palm Dhuni Kolhu Resort in Baa Atoll.
 We promise you an unforgettable experience!
 You will help our veterinarian care for the turtle patients at the rescue centre, learn lots about sea turtles, marine conservation and marine life in general, and make many new friends – humans as well as reptiles.
 All this whilst staying on the tropical island of Dhuni Kolhu and exploring the stunning land- and seascapes of Maldives.

 Volunteering with sea turtles and the ORP in the Maldives is open to anybody who would like to experience sea turtle conservation first hand.
 However, we do ask that volunteers are 18+, able swimmers and have a passion for sea turtles.
 This volunteering program ideally suits those wanting to learn more about sea turtle medicine and first aid, and to experience what it takes to work with these charismatic animals in the wild.